Therapeutic-Scales-Inc/.github/profile/README.md

 # 🧬 Therapeutic Scales Inc.

-**A Delaware health technology corporation innovating at the intersection of AI, behavioral science, and digital health systems to deliver intelligent, ethical health systems that connect human wellbeing, data, and technology.**
+**A Delaware health technology corporation innovating at the intersection of AI, behavioral science, and digital health systems to deliver intelligent, ethical health systems that connect human wellbeing with data and technology.**

 ---